Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The topology of the quotients

 We now turn our attention to the first Pontryagin class.
 Note that the cohomology group $H^4$ is isomorphic to $\mathbb Z$ for all quotients.
 In the statements below we shall only state $p_1$ up to a sign.
 The interested reader can find, in the proof of the corresponding result, the precise value of $p_1$ in terms of some generator of $H^4$.

 We start with the $\sg^1$-quotients of $\sph^7\times \sph^7$.
-Recall from Section~\ref{SS:circle_actions} that a circle $\sg^1< \T^4$ is determined by four parameters $n_i\in\mathbb Z$.
-Moreover, the $n_i$ define the integers $\ell_i$, $r_i$ from \eqref{EQ:l_i_r_i}, which are used in Theorem~\ref{thm:free} to determine if the action is free.
+Recall from Subsection~\ref{SS:circle_actions} that a circle $\sg^1< \T^4$ is determined by four parameters $n_i\in\mathbb Z$.
+Moreover, the $n_i$ define the integers $\ell_i$, $r_i$ from Equation~\eqref{EQ:l_i_r_i}, which are used in Theorem~\ref{thm:free} to determine if the action is free.

 \begin{theorem} Assume the $n_i$ are chosen so that the $\sg^1$-action on $\sph^7\times \sph^7$ is free.
 Then

 \end{theorem}

 Before proving this, we note the following corollaries.
 First, observe that infinitely many different choices of free acting circles $\sg^1< \T^4< \spin{8}$ (whose existence was proved in Theorem~\ref{thm:free}) yield infinitely many values of $p_1$.
 Since rational Pontryagin classes are homeomorphism invariants \cite{Nov}, we get: